cocos/cocos-docs/en/editor/extension/first-communication.md

 `hello-world:increasing` means listening for an increasing message on hello-world. `default.increasing` means that the default panel's `increasing` method will handle it.

-The meaning of the panel field can be found in [Creating A Custom Panel](./panel-boot.md).
+The meaning of the panel field can be found in the [Creating A Custom Panel](./panel-boot.md) documentation.

 ### Add increasing in browser.js

-Then you need to add a new `increasing` method to `methods` in `browser.js`, which is responsible for recording a `num` and incrementing it and broadcasting it each time it is triggered.
+Next, add a new `increasing` method to `methods` in `browser.js`, which is responsible for recording a `num` and incrementing it, and broadcasting it each time it is triggered.

 ```javascript
 'use strict';